7 Red Flags to Spot When Hiring a Software Development Agency

 The problem is, many agencies look the same from the outside.
 They all have slick websites and promise world-class results.
 So how do you tell the difference between a true partner and a risk?

-After more than a decade in this industry, we've seen what separates success from failure.
+After years building products for clients, we’ve seen what separates success from failure.
 It comes down to spotting the warning signs.
-Here are five critical red flags to look for when you're choosing an agency.
+Here are seven critical red flags to look for when you’re choosing an agency.

 Red Flag 1: The “Yes” Agency That Never Pushes Back